• +447723493307

 Vaccination Certificate: Proof of vaccination if mandated.

-These are the general documents you’ll need, but it’s always a good idea to check with the UAE embassy or consulate in your country or the specific requirements for the type of visa you're applying for.
+These are the general documents you’ll need, but it’s always a good idea to check with the United Arab Emirates embassy or consulate in your country or the specific requirements for the type of visa you're applying for.

-Applying for a visa at the conference saves you the hassle of visiting a U.A.E. embassy or consulate separately.
+Applying for a visa at the conference saves you the hassle of visiting a United Arab Emirates embassy or consulate separately.
 You can handle both your conference attendance and visa application in one place, streamlining the process.

-How To Get A Visa When Attending Emirates Pathology Conferences in the UAE
+How To Get A Visa When Attending Emirates Pathology Conferences in the United Arab Emirates

 1. Acquiring technology and cybersecurity expertise